 Each year, we admit 6 to 8 students into the PhD Program and additional students into the Masters Program.
 Applications for admission are handled through the Graduate School.
 Prospective students must apply online.

-If you have any questions about the process, see FAQ below, and feel free to call or email us with further questions: the Graduate School (631-632-4723), the History Department Graduate Coordinator (631-632-7490), or our Director of Graduate Studies.
+If you have any questions about the process, see the FAQ, and feel free to call or email us with further questions: the Graduate School (631-632-4723), the History Department Graduate Coordinator (631-632-7490), or our Graduate Director.

 Completed PhD program applications for admission and financial assistance, along with all required supporting material, must be postmarked/submitted/received by January 15.
 Students are admitted in the Spring for study beginning in the Fall.
 The majority of our doctoral students pursue their studies full-time, but occasionally students are admitted on a part-time basis.
 MA application materials are due April 15.